Sentencing date set for JoAnn Cunningham in murder of son AJ Freund

-She appeared in court briefly Thursday morning, and the judge set her sentencing date for April 30 at 9 a.m.
+She appeared in court briefly and the judge set her sentencing date for April 30 at 9 a.m.
 Cunningham pleaded guilty in December, and faces up to 60 years in prison.

 Andrew Freund Sr. also appeared in court right after JoAnn, and waived his right to a trial by jury.